-This project involves a group of researchers working in five academic disciplines (Computer Science, Tourism and Hospitality Management, Psychology, Business, Law) at three UK universities (University of Kent, University of Surrey, University of Warwick).
-The project is led by Prof Shujun Li of Kent Interdisciplinary Research Centre in Cyber Security (KirCCS), the University of Kent.
+This project involves a group of researchers working in five academic disciplines (Computer Science, Tourism and Hospitality Management, Psychology, Business, Law) at four UK universities (University of Kent, University of Surrey, University of Warwick, Durham University).
+The project is led by Prof Shujun Li of Kent Interdisciplinary Research Centre in Cyber Security (KirCCS), University of Kent.
 It has an overall budget of £~1.4m, with 80% (£~1.1m) funding from Engineering and Physical Sciences Research Council (EPSRC).
 It is part of 11 granted projects following EPSRC's 2017 call on "Trust, Identity, Privacy and Security in the Digital Economy 2.0" (EPSRC news release).
 It will start in October 2018 and will last for 36 months until September 2021.
 Below please find the public summary of the project as published by EPSRC on its Grants on the Web website.

 The consumption of a seamless travel experience requires travellers to share their personal data with numerous individual travel and tourism service providers.
 There is a general lack of guidelines on how travellers should manage their data sharing activities while travelling, which lead to two unwanted situations: